thoughtworks/twde-datalab/README.md

 ## Next Steps

 ## Ways To Get Involved
 In the short time we had to start the TWDE-Datalab, we had to gloss over a lot of important parts of the science and engineering that are involved in a good data science project.
 There are many low hanging fruit ready to be picked by you, dear reader, if you want to get involved in the Data Science world at ThoughtWorks.
+You should look to the [issues](https://github.com/ThoughtWorksInc/twde-datalab/issues) on this repository for specifics or to ask for guidance, but generally some of the next steps include:

-### More Features
+  - More Features
-### Better Data for Existing Features
+  - Better Data for Existing Features
-### Hyperparameterize the Existing Machine Learning Algorithms
+  - Hyperparameterize the Existing Machine Learning Algorithms
-### Try Different Models
+  - Try Different Models
-### Use GridSearch to Compare Model Efficacy
+  - Use GridSearch to Compare Model Efficacy
-### Improve Validation Strategy
+  - Improve Validation Strategy
+  - Improving the pipeline setup

+The maintainers of the repository will be happy to help you get started.

 ## Getting Started